logo

 • You must be engaged in the export of goods or services.
 The LUT facility is primarily available for exporters to facilitate the export of goods or services without paying IGST.

 • The exporter should have no pending tax liabilities or arrears.
-It is important to ensure compliance with all tax obligations before applying for an LUT.
+It is important to ensure compliance with all tax obligations before applying for an LUT under GST.

 • Business owners must have a satisfactory compliance track record, which includes timely filing of GST returns and adherence to other tax-related requirements.

-Here's a step-by-step instructions on how to apply an LUT.
+Here are step-by-step instructions on how to apply for an LUT.

 Step 1: Log in to the GST Portal

-Step 3: Choose the financial year for which you are applying for the Letter of Undertaking from the 'LUT Applied for Financial Year' drop-down menu.
+Step 3: Choose the financial year for which you are applying for the LUT from the 'LUT Applied for Financial Year' drop-down menu.
 For instance, you can select 2023-24.

 If you have already provided a Letter of Undertaking manually for any previous periods, please upload it by clicking on the "Choose File" option.

 Step 4: Fill in all required fields on the Letter of Undertaking Form/GST RFD-11 displayed on your screen.
-Fulfil the self-declaration by ticking the box next to each of the three options.
+Fulfil the self-declaration by ticking the box next to each option.

 Next, you must provide the names, occupations, and addresses of two independent witnesses in the boxes.
 This information is mandatory.

 Step 5: Enter the place of filing and click on the 'Save' button.
-Afterwards, click on 'Preview' to ensure the form is correct before submitting it.
+Later, click on 'Preview' to ensure the form is correct before submitting it.

-Step 6: To complete the process, you can sign and file the form using either Digital Signature Certificate (DSE) or Electronic Verification Code (EVC).
+Step 6: To complete the process, you can sign and file the form using either a Digital Signature Certificate (DSE) or an Electronic Verification Code (EVC).

 Click ‘Sign and File with DSC’ to utilise the DSE option.
 Sign the application using the registered digital signature certificate of the selected authorised signatory.
 A warning message box will appear, then click ‘Proceed’.
 The system will then generate a unique ARN (Application reference number).